SeshaiHari/100-days-of-code/log.md

 AM: Flexboxxing on my personal portfolio, still trying to get the nav working as I want, then going to get the rest of the page items on there.

+PM: Gawped at my portfolio, did some of the `beta` freeCodeCamp `flexbox` challenges, got bored

 **Thoughts**:

+Didn't get much done today, I'm tired and need a good night's sleep

 **Up Next**:

+Set some goals!

 **Link(s) to work**: